 Introduction to Microsoft Azure Storage

-To get up and running with Azure Storage quickly, see Get started with Azure Storage in five minutes.
+To get up and running with Azure Storage quickly, check out one of the following Quickstarts:

 Introducing the Azure Storage services